Aqd @ Wedding Season: Private Exhibition

 March 19, 2018

-Iran News Now interview with Maryam Khosrowshahi, co-author of ‘SOFREH: The Art of Persian Celebration’ about the sofreh tradition and the celebration of Nowruz.
+Iran News Now interviewed Maryam Khosrowshahi, co-author of ‘SOFREH: The Art of Persian Celebration’ about the sofreh tradition and the celebration of Nowruz.

 January 15, 2018